Loop expansion around the Bethe approximation through the $M$-layer construction: The Bethe -Layer Loop expansion

 As we said before, in practice we assume that the problem we are dealing with is solvable on the Bethe lattice.
 Similarly, we assume that the problem is also solvable (with a little bit more of technical effort) if the topology of the lattice is such that there are a few loops but otherwise the lattice extends to infinity in a tree-like fashion.

 If we have to evaluate an observable of order $n$ on such a lattice we can study independently the tree-like portions that extend to infinity.
 Graphically this amounts to prune all tree-like parts of the graph.
 After this process, we are left with a {\it finite} graph that contains the nodes $x_1,\dots,x_n $ and all the other nodes that were not removed in the pruning process because they are connected to at least {\it two} of the $x_1,\dots ,x_n $.
-This structure is what we call a \textit{fat diagram}.
-More precisely in our definitions a fat diagram of order $n$ satisfies the following properties: \begin{enumerate} \item There are $n$ distinguished vertexes, which can have any degree (including zero or one).
+This structure is what we call a \textit{fat-diagram}.
+More precisely in our definitions a fat-diagram of order $n$ is a graph with the following properties: \begin{enumerate} \item There are $n$ distinguished vertexes, which can have any degree (including zero or one).
 They are called \textit{external vertices}. \item Other vertexes must have a degree equal or higher than two.
-We call them \textit{internal vertices}. \item Each internal vertex must be connected to at least one of the external vertexes, i.e. has to belong to the connected component of them. \end{enumerate} In other words, fat graphs correspond to elements of the set of graphs with $n$ external vertexes, no dangling edges and no fully disconnected components.
-Furthermore, it is obvious that disjoint components of a fat diagram can be studied independently and their properties can be expressed in terms of connected fat diagrams.
+We call them \textit{internal vertices}. \item Each internal vertex must belong to the connected component of one of the internal vertices. \end{enumerate} In other words, fat graphs correspond to elements of the set of graphs with $n$ external vertexes, no dangling edges and no fully disconnected components.
+Furthermore, it is obvious that disjoint components of a fat-diagram can be studied independently and their properties can be expressed in terms of connected fat-diagrams.
 Examples of fat-diagrams are shown in Fig. \ref{fig:fat-diagrams}.

 In general, however, the lattices we consider do not resemble at all a Bethe lattice.
-Given a $n$-point observable $A$ depending on a $n$ vertex on the original lattice, we can identify a certain number of fat diagrams $G$ with $n$ external legs that can be obtained by removing lines from the original graph. {\it For a given fat diagram $G$ we define the observable $A(G)$ as the value that the observable takes on a graph that has the structure of the fat-diagram and extends to infinity in a tree-like fashion that mimics the local structure of the original lattice}.
+Given a $n$-point observable $A$ depending on a $n$ vertex on the original lattice, we can identify a certain number of fat-diagrams $G$ with $n$ external legs that can be obtained by removing lines from the original graph. {\it For a given fat-diagram $G$ we define the observable $A(G)$ as the value that the observable takes on a graph that has the structure of the fat-diagram and extends to infinity in a tree-like fashion that mimics the local structure of the original lattice}.

 As an example, the structure associated to the second fat-diagram in Fig. \ref{fig:fat-diagrams} for a 2D lattice is shown in Fig. \ref{Fig:DiagramBethe}.
 Each spin of the fat-diagram has connectivity $2D=4$ and its neighbors on the Bethe lattice are considered independent if the site is removed, exactly as in a Bethe lattice.